DianZhang/missfish/README.md

 Some tools, e.g. extract frames from video, are available.

 ## Sample
-A sample of how to training a MaskRCNN model is avalalbe in the Sample folder
+TODO
+- [x] add a Mask R-CNN training sample
+- [ ] add a demo to how to use existing model

 ## Funding